JKrag/JKrag/README.md

 ## Greetings from Jan Krag 👋

-### Git trainer and connoisseur, DevOps Consultants, Cat breeder and much more
+### Git trainer and connoisseur, DevOps Consultant, Cat breeder and much more

 #### Open source work: